Atlassian Co. (NASDAQ:TEAM) CEO Michael Cannon-Brookes Sells 7,948 Shares

 Atlassian Co.
-(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 7,948 shares of the business’s stock in a transaction that occurred on Friday, November 29th.
-The shares were sold at an average price of $264.32, for a total value of $2,100,815.36.
-Following the completion of the sale, the chief executive officer now directly owns 166,908 shares of the company’s stock, valued at approximately $44,117,122.56.
-The trade was a 4.55 % decrease in their position.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 7,948 shares of Atlassian stock in a transaction that occurred on Thursday, December 5th.
+The stock was sold at an average price of $278.79, for a total transaction of $2,215,822.92.
+Following the sale, the chief executive officer now owns 135,116 shares of the company’s stock, valued at approximately $37,668,989.64.
+This represents a 5.56 % decrease in their position.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.

 Michael Cannon-Brookes also recently made the following trade(s):